AakashSudhakar/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

 Ka$h Money met the Unicorn King who granted him magic powers.
+The Unicorn King proclaimed "Hear ye, Ka$h Money!
+Thou hast met with the Friendly Koala, but hast thou met his mother?
+Hm... 'tis besides the point!
+Thou shalt train in the arts of data science, machine learning, and neural networks!
+Mayhaps once in a yonder day, thou shalt be the greatest data man to ever live!"
+Ka$h Money smiled.

 The end.

 ## Cast